 - Average quality

 - Unlimited use

-Before falling under influence of buying “hot beats” ask yourself one question: – If theres 100 people in room but only 1 with unusual look.
-Which person you’ll remember?
+Before falling under influence of “hot beats” ask yourself one question: – If there are 100 people in room but only 1 with unusual look.
+Which one you’ll remember?
 Now imagine your EP or album being dropped to stores and it filled with type of production which is overused… I guess it will just sit there without any attention.

 Don’t think that beat is all that matters.
 It’s not.

-If you want to have fun: grab mic, record some bars upon classic beat, give strong shoutouts to your homies and you are good!
+If you want to have fun: grab mic, record some bars on classic beat, give strong shoutouts to your homies and you are good!
 But if you seek commercial success – don’t think that it will be easy.
 If you are independent artist – reaching audience will take a lot of time and money.
-You’ll have to do marketing and self promotion all by yourself.
+You’ll have to do marketing and self promotion.
 Sign to label and they’ll do it for you but also squeeze all juice from you as well.